-Upon receipt of a completed application, the DHHR worker begins processing the application which includes the PE Medicaid Identification Number.
+Upon receipt of a completed application, the DHHR worker begins processing the application which should include the PE Medicaid

+Identification Number.
 This process combines the two applications together, and closes the PE period upon approval or denial of the Medicaid application.
-The Worker must establish whether the client was eligible at the time of the PE determination, as well as ongoing.
+The Worker must establish whether the client was eligible at the time of the PE determination, as well as ongoingl Medicaid eligibility.
+Income is verified by the same method as any other application.
 Medicaid eligibility begins on the first day of the month of the PE determination.
-Retroactive back-dating is allowed with the full Medicaid application, if the client is eligible.
+Retroactive back-dating is allowed with the Medicaid application, if the client is eligible.

-The DHHR Worker or qualified entity must take the BMS approved PE training and receive certification prior to becoming an Authorized Employee that will be permitted to take application for Presumptive Eligibility.
-The qualified entities at which the DHHR Worker is placed will have made agreement to accept responsibility for all decisions and outcomes of the DHHR AE.
-The DHHR Worker that is at the hospital will follow the same procedures for taking Presumptive Eligibility applications as any other PE Worker.
+The DHHR Worker at the hospital must take the BMS approved HBPE training and received certification prior to becoming an Authorized Hospital Employee that will be permitted to take application for Presumptive Eligibility.
+The hospital at which the DHHR Worker is placed will have made agreement to accept responsibility for all decisions and outcomes of the DHHR AHE.
+The DHHR Worker that is at the hospital will follow the same procedures for taking Presumptive Eligibility applications as any other HBPE worker.